 By the way, did you know that ADA Cardano is often called the “Ethereum killer”?

-Finally, I will finish by talking about how each of the projects have performed so far.
+Finally, I will finish by talking about how each of the projects has performed so far.
 So, by the end of reading this article, you will have all the information you need to decide which of the two protocols you think is the best!

 Well, what are you waiting for?
 The first part of my Cardano vs Ethereum guide is going to begin by explaining the basics of each blockchain!